fuchsfranklin/Personal-Website/README.md

 # Personal-Website
-Personal website and project portfolio
+A personal project to create my website as a organized portfolio of my current work and personal projects.